Israel’s Starvation of Gaza: Some Canadian Connections [ZINE]

 It also contains some information that is not that well known.

-It is two pages on the PDF, i.e. meant to print double-sided on a single paper, then fold.
+It is a two page PDF, i.e. meant to print double-sided on a single paper, then fold.

 So maybe it is more appropriate to call it a pamphlet rather than a zine.